|Alma Mater:||West London College of Brunel University|

-Now in his third season at the helm of the Oklahoma soccer program, head coach Matt Potter has already begun to see his vision for the team take shape.
+After four seasons at the helm of the Oklahoma soccer program, head coach Matt Potter has begun to see his vision for the team take shape.
 A proven leader and builder of successful programs, Potter arrived at OU in December 2011 with the goal of positioning the Sooners as one of the nation's elite soccer teams.

 In his second season as head coach, the Sooners finished with a 4-13-1 record, recording shutouts for all four wins and battlng to a 1-1 tie at Utah.
 Potter also helped guide two freshmen to solid seasons with midfielders Jemma Cota and Paige Jacobs earning selections to the All-Big 12 Newcomer team.